McDaniels/McDanolds/McDonalds of Southwest

 was married to Betsy Bishop who apparently died before him as

-she is not shown on his last will and testament, nor is she
+she is not shown on his last will and testament, nor is a female

 Betsy, their daughters Teresa and Sarah Salley, named daughters